aws-samples/amazon-chime-sdk/apps/chat/README.md

 The chat demo app also supports presence and typing indicators within a channel.
 To learn more, see the [Build presence and typing indicators with Amazon Chime SDK messaging ](https://aws.amazon.com/blogs/business-productivity/build-presence-and-typing-indicators-with-amazon-chime-sdk-messaging/) blog post.

+### Elastic Channels
+1. Elastic channels support large-scale chat experiences for up to one million users.
+Use cases include watch parties for sporting events, political events, or live entertainment with create elastic channels
+2. Elastic channels make it easy to create secure, scalable, moderated chat experiences for large audiences which one can use with built in moderation features to help enforce brand, corporate, or community guidelines.
+3. Elastic channels feature is available in the US East (N. Virginia) region and supports up to 1 Million members (see [Messaging Quotas](https://docs.aws.amazon.com/general/latest/gr//chime-sdk.html) for default values)
+4. Existing channel flows feature can be used to automate moderation across all messages sent in the elastic channel.
+5. An elastic channel is a collection of subchannels with memberships distributed across subchannels.
+6. To create an elastic channel, provide channel name, privacy, and select channel Type `Elastic` and add desired value of `Maximum SubChannels`, `Target Memberships Per SubChannel` & `Scale-In Minimum Memberships`.
+Refer to [CreateChannel API](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_messaging-chime_CreateChannel.html) for more details.
+7. Moderator can list and join subchannels in an elastic channel with members count by choosing **List subchannels** option from the channel menu.
+8. Moderators can manage members in a subchannel by choosing **Manage members** option from the subchannel menu.
+9. Users can view members and leave subchannel using **View members** and **Leave channel** options repectively, from subchannel menu.

 ## Recommendations
 When you deploy the AWS CloudFormation template in a production environment, we recommend that you use a specific origin for the